react-navigation/react-navigation.github.io/versioned_docs/version-4.x/handling-iphonex.md

 ![Text hidden by iPhoneX UI elements](/assets/iphoneX/02-iphonex-content-hidden.png)

-To fix this issue you can wrap your content in a `SafeAreaView`, which can be imported from `react-navigation`.
-Recall that `SafeAreaView` should not wrap entire navigators, just the screen components or any content in them.
+To fix this issue you can apply safe area insets on your content.
+This can be achieved easily by using the `SafeAreaView` component from the `react-native-safe-area-context` library.
+Recall that `SafeAreaView` should not wrap entire navigators, just the content inside the screen.

 ```jsx
 import SafeAreaView from 'react-native-safe-area-view';